shahid-n/traffic-sign-classifier/README.md

 #### 1. Preprocessing, Normalisation and Augmentation

-The first step was to convert the images to grayscale in order to improve the robustness of the network with respect to changes in colouration or shading, whilst simultaneously -- and implicitly -- placing increased emphasis on shapes and lines as the keys to proper sign recognition.
+The first step was to convert the images to greyscale in order to improve the robustness of the network with respect to changes in colouration or shading, whilst simultaneously -- and implicitly -- placing increased emphasis on shapes and lines as the keys to proper sign recognition.

 Here is an example of a traffic sign image before and after grayscaling.

 Next, the images were all normalised, as this improves both the efficacy and ultimate accuracy of the trained network.

-Last but not least, the original training data were augmented with flipped versions of the same images, i.e., they were rotated 180 degrees.
-This led to the training data set doubling with respect to its original size.
+Last but not least, the training data were augmented with 3 different rotated versions of the originals, thus quadrupling the size of the training set.

 #### 2. Model Architecture Summary